iamthelabhras/wprbify/README.md

 >
 > All you need to do now is sit back, watch the script generate your Spotify playlist, & provide your user input as needed.
 (See the [Overview](#overview) section above for more details about user input.)
 >
-> Once the script has completed running, your new Spotify playlist should appear in your Spotify account.
+> Once WPRBify has finished running, your new Spotify playlist should be visible in your Spotify account.
 >
-> Additionally, if the script was unable to add any WPRB playlist tracks to your new Spotify list, a list of those tracks will saved be saved to the `Documents` folder on your computer as `YOUR_PLAYLIST_NAME-not_in_spotify.txt`.
+> Additionally, if the script was unable to add any WPRB playlist tracks to your new Spotify playlist, a list of those tracks will be saved within your computer's `Documents` folder as `YOUR_PLAYLIST_NAME-not_in_spotify.txt`.

 _Comhghairdeas_!  🎉🎉🎉